groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 [Product Page](https://products.groupdocs.cloud/translation/android/) | [Docs](https://docs.groupdocs.cloud/translation/) | [Demos](https://products.groupdocs.app/translation/family) | [Swagger UI](https://apireference.groupdocs.cloud/translation/) | [Examples](https://github.com/groupdocs-translation-cloud/groupdocs-translation-cloud-android) | [Blog](https://blog.groupdocs.cloud/category/translation/) | [Search](https://search.groupdocs.cloud/) | [Free Support](https://forum.groupdocs.cloud/c/translation) | [Free Trial](https://purchase.groupdocs.cloud/trial)

-[GroupDocs.Translation Cloud](https://products.groupdocs.cloud/translation/) is Cloud API to translate Word, Excel, PowerPoint, PDF, Markdown, OpenDocument files as well as plain text.
+[GroupDocs.Translation Cloud](https://products.groupdocs.cloud/translation/) is Cloud API to translate Word, Excel, PowerPoint, PDF, HTML, Markdown, OpenDocument, RESX files as well as plain text.

-For the convenience of our Android Users, we introduce a simple SDK that assists to add translation of Microsoft Word documents, Microsoft Excel workbooks, Microsoft PowerPoint presentations, PDF documents, Markdown, OpenDocument files, and plain text to your app with merely a few lines of code.
+For convenience of our Python customers, we introduce a simple SDK that assists to add translation of Microsoft Word documents, Microsoft Excel workbooks, Microsoft PowerPoint presentations, PDF documents, Markdown, OpenDocument files, and plain text to your app with merely a few lines of code.

 In detail, it's a set of SDKs for document and plain text translation in our Cloud.
-It supports translation of .doc, .docx, .docm, .xls, .xlsx, .xlsm, .ppt, .pptx, .pptm, .pdf, .md, .odt, .ods, .odp, .csv, .tsv, .rtf, .txt files.
+It supports translation of .doc, .docx, .docm, .xls, .xlsx, .xlsm, .ppt, .pptx, .pptm, .pdf, .html, .md, .odt, .ods, .odp, .csv, .tsv, .rtf, .txt, .resx files.
 Just pass a specific file or text to the GroupDocs.Translation Cloud API, and it will translate and save translated file in our Cloud or will return translated text.

 It is easy to get started with GroupDocs.Translation Cloud and there is nothing to install.
 Create an account at GroupDocs Cloud and get your application information, then you are ready to use SDKs.